Warnings: aftermath of child birth, heavy trauma symptoms of derealization/depersonalization and post-partum depression.

 The sight of that squirming child in Grandmother’s frail arms had not left him at all.
 Wei Wuxian moved about the woods as if expecting that great pain to strike him again and make him realize that he had never escaped.
 That his nails, crusted with dirt, had never pulled him away; that the taste of grass in his mouth may never vanish.

-So was it that he was found almost an hour later—reaching the edge of a clearing where a narrow stream ran, feeling moss and grass under his feet rather than hot, cracked earth, and hearing his own name called: “Wei Wuxian!”
+So was it that he was found almost an hour later—reaching the edge of a clearing where a narrow stream ran, feeling moss and grass under his boots rather than hot, cracked earth, and hearing his own name called: “Wei Wuxian!”

 “What do you want?”
 Wei Wuxian asked him.